CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

     ![](./images/botcomp(35).png)

-    >**Note:** This template will use the same variables as before for the weather condition but also adds a title to the card that will be displayed, along with an image for the weather condition.
+    >**Note:** This template will use the same variables as before for the weather condition, but also adds a title to the card that will be displayed, along with an image for the weather condition.

 ### Task 6.3: Test the new user interface